-Career development and progression: sometimes good ole fashioned brown-nosing will do it.
+Career development and progression: sometimes good ole fashioned brown-nosing to your seniors will do it.

 The RollOnFriday Best Law Firms to Work At 2023 reveals the firms that offer golden career development opportunities, as well as those with the greasiest corporate poles to climb.

 Which employers nurture their staff to blossom, grow and shine?
 And which ones leave them in the dark like a discarded potato left in a cupboard?
 Here are the results:

 The US firm which scored the highest for salary satisfaction in the survey, also comes top for career progression.